Skip to main content

 Bone x-rays

-A CT scan uses x-rays taken from different angles, which are combined by a computer to make detailed pictures of the organs.
+A CT scan uses x-rays taken from different angles, which are combined by a computer to make detailed pictures of the inside of your body.
 Sometimes, this test can help tell if your bones have been damaged by myeloma.
 It can also be used to guide a biopsy needle into an area of concern.

-Like CT scans, MRI scans show detailed images of soft tissues in the body.
-But MRI scans use radio waves and strong magnets instead of x-rays.
-A contrast material called gadolinium may be injected into a vein before the scan to see details better.
+Like CT scans, MRIs show detailed images of soft tissues in the body.
+But MRIs use radio waves and strong magnets instead of x-rays.

 MRI scans are very helpful in looking at bones, the brain, and the spinal cord.
-Because MRI can find plasmacytomas that can’t be seen on regular x-rays, they can be helpful if the patient has pain in a bone but nothing abnormal is seen on the x-ray.
-MRI can also be used to look at the bone marrow in patients with multiple myeloma.
+Because MRI can find plasmacytomas that can’t be seen on regular x-rays, they can be helpful if a person has pain in a bone but nothing abnormal is seen on the x-ray.
+MRI can also be used to look at the bone marrow in people with multiple myeloma.

 For this test, a form of radioactive sugar is put into a vein and travels throughout the body.
 Cancer cells absorb high amounts of this sugar.
 A special camera then takes pictures that show the areas where the sugar collected throughout the body.
 A PET scan is often combined with a CT scan (known as a PET/CT scan).

-When a patient appears to have a solitary plasmacytoma, a PET scan may be used to look for other plasmacytomas.
-Like MRI scans, PET scans can find plasmacytomas that can’t be seen on regular x-rays, so they are helpful if the patient has pain in a bone but the x-ray result is negative.
+Like MRI scans, PET scans can find plasmacytomas (tumors) that can’t be seen on regular x-rays, so they are helpful if a person has pain in a bone but the x-ray doesn't show anything.

 Echocardiogram (ECHO)

-Multiple myeloma is often diagnosed based on tests, the patient’s symptoms and the doctor’s physical exam of the patient.
-A diagnosis of multiple myeloma requires either:
+Multiple myeloma is often diagnosed based on test results, a person's symptoms, and the results of the physical exam.
+A diagnosis of multiple myeloma requires:

-1. A plasma cell tumor (proven by biopsy) OR at least 10% plasma cells in the bone marrow AND
+Either a plasma cell tumor (proven by biopsy) OR at least 10% plasma cells in the bone marrow, AND

 • High blood calcium level